gasangw/NestJS-Interview-Questions-And-Answers/README.md

     ```
     In the example above, we defined a route named `sse` that will allow us to propagate real-time updates.
 These events can be listened to using the [EventSource API](https://developer.mozilla.org/en-US/docs/Web/API/EventSource).

+    `Server-Sent Events (SSE)` have several advantages for real-time communication in web applications:

+    1.`Built on HTTP:` SSE is built on HTTP, which makes it compatible with most firewalls and networks without requiring any special configuration.

+    2.`Automatic Reconnection:` If a connection is lost, the browser will automatically try to reconnect to the server.

+    3.`Event IDs:` The server can send an ID with each event, so if a client gets disconnected, it can reconnect and get all the events it missed.

+    4.`Efficient Updates:` SSE is ideal for applications that require real-time updates from the server (like live news updates, real-time analytics, etc.).
+The server can push updates to the client as soon as new data is available.

     For more detailed information about `sse` kindly refer to [this](https://docs.nestjs.com/techniques/server-sent-events)

      **[⬆ Back to Top](#table-of-contents)**